 SysML Simulation Examples

-This section provides a worked example for each of: creating a SysML model for a domain, simulating it, and evaluating the results of the simulation.
-These examples apply the information discussed in the earlier topics.
+This section provides a worked example for each of these stages: creating a SysML model for a domain, simulating it, and evaluating the results of the simulation.
+The examples apply the information discussed in the earlier topics.